Qazan Qarah

-Qazan Qarah (قزانقره, also Romanized as Qāzān Qarah and Qazān Qareh; also known as Kazangār) is a village in Pir Taj Rural District, Chang Almas District, Bijar County, Kurdistan Province, Iran.
-At the 2006 census, its population was 459, in 91 families.
+Qazan Qarah (قزانقره) (Note: Also romanized as Qāzān Qarah and Qazān Qareh; also known as Kazangār) is a village in Pir Taj Rural District of Chang Almas District in Bijar County, Kurdistan province, Iran.

+Demographics

+Ethnicity

 The village is populated by Azerbaijanis.

+Population

+At the time of the 2006 National Census, the village's population was 459 in 91 households.
+The following census in 2011 counted 422 people in 120 households.
+The 2016 census measured the population of the village as 370 people in 117 households.